Grey-Magic/Leaked-Ai-Chats/README.md

 ## Ethical Considerations

 -   **Authorized Research Only**: Use these dorks only on systems where you have explicit permission to test.
 -   **Do Not Access Private Data**: If you find a link to a private conversation, do not click it with the intent to view its contents.
-The discovery of the link itself is often sufficient to demonstrate the vulnerability.
+The discovery of the link itself is often sufficient to demonstrate the attack vector.
--   **Report Responsibly**: If you discover a significant data exposure vulnerability, report it through the platform's official bug bounty program or vulnerability disclosure channel.
-Provide clear, actionable information to help them fix the issue.